 Oh, and you don't have to have not worked for any length of time.
 You can apply for disability on the same day you quit your job due to your medical condition.
 Social Security, however, will ultimately be the one to decide on what date you became disabled and unable to work.

-I quit working in April 2017 and applied for Social Security disability for bipolar disorder.
-I was approved in October 2017, on my first attempt.
-But before I found out I was approved, I went back to my old job in August and made approximately $850 that month, and in September I grossed $1,500.
-Then in October I cut way back on my hours.
-When I went to sign papers at the Social Security office for my mom to be the payee, I told them I had recently went back to work and they told me I have to take them my paycheck stubs.
-Is that one month where I worked over the SGA amount going to affect my claim or do you have to work over the SGA for a period of time?
+Question: I quit working in April 2022 and applied for disability for bipolar.
+I was approved in October 2022.
+But before I found out I was approved, I went back to my old job in August and made $800 that month, and in September I made $1,500.
+In October I stopped working again.
+When I went to sign papers for my mom to be the payee, they wanted my paycheck stubs.
+Is that one month where I worked over the SGA amount going to hurt my claim?

-But, if you went back to work and had to quit or reduce your hours because of your disability, your work can qualify as an "unsuccessful work attempt."
+But, if you went back to work and then had to quit or reduce your hours because of your disability, your work can qualify as an "unsuccessful work attempt."
 If it does, it won't prevent you from getting disability benefits for the months you worked.